mcgizzle/Distributed-Argon/README.md

 I decided to implement two algorithms and graph their results against eachother.

 1. Work-Stealing

-A __manager__ node distributes the work to each __worker__ node.
-The work is distributed on a per-file basis.
-Each filepath is added to a queue by the __manager__ and distributed to the __workers__.
-The __workers__ evaluate the complexity, return the result and request more work.
+A __worker__ nodes __steal__ work from the manager when they are available to work. the __manager__ adds the files to a queue.
+This queue is shared among all the workers and they take work from it.
+The __workers__ evaluate the complexity, return the result and request more work from the manager.
 This implementation is often referred to as the self-scheduling or work-stealing pattern.

 2. Master/Slave

-A __manager__ node decides on the distribution of the work. the __mamanger__ splits up the work evenly (per-file basis) and distributes an even amount to each worker.
+A __manager__ node decides on the distribution of the work. the __manager__ splits up the work evenly (per-file basis) and distributes an even amount to each worker.